j323m13/minikube/README.md

 + well documented services
 + going further with try and error
 - down into the rabbit hole
-- yaml syntax will makes you cry
+- yaml syntax will make you cry
-- going further with try and error
+- going further with try and error principle

 ## how to improve our setup.